 Yesterday, I wrote the FIRST PART to my story…..today, the continuing saga 🙂

 So…Victoria, we started planning the trip.
-Alysssa, we started saving for the trip.
-Then, with Noah, we got on that plane and we headed to Paris, France to see all the things we could see in a 10 day trip.
+Alyssa, we started saving for the trip.
+Then, with Noah, we got on that plane and we headed to Paris, France to see all the things we could see in a 10-day trip.

 Then….there was God.

 As we were flying, God saw fit to allow 2 more kids to join our crew.
-These kids were older, than came from severe trauma phyiscally, mentally, and emotionally…amongst other trauma and He thought it’d be a good idea to have Big Daddy and me to raise them.
-It was almost like He threw me into the lion’s den, like he did with Daniel.
+These kids were older, than came from severe trauma physically, mentally, and emotionally…amongst other trauma and He thought it’d be a good idea to have Big Daddy and me to raise them.
+It was almost like He threw me into the lion’s den as he did with Daniel.
 I was totally unprepared.
-I thought I could love the FASD (Fetal Alcohol Spectrum Disorder), RAD (Reactive Attachment Disorder, Behavioral Issues, Dyslexia, Developmental Delays, Food gorging/hoarding/stealing out of them.
-I wanted to fix them.
+Realistically, I thought I could love the FASD (Fetal Alcohol Spectrum Disorder), RAD (Reactive Attachment Disorder, Behavioral Issues, Dyslexia, Developmental Delays, Food gorging/hoarding/stealing out of them.
+Sadly, I wanted to fix them.
 Plain and simple.

 While I was “trying” to “fix them”…..God showed up again.